plusnew/core/README.md

 Components in plusnew just need a name and a render-function, the renderfunction gets called when a new instance of that component is created.

-When new props from the parent, or stores are changing, the render function does not get called again.
+When props from the parent, or stores are changing, the render function does not get called again.
 But only a subset that you can define with a closure.

 ### Component-Types
 #### Function-Factory